mvarela150/DupRemover/README.md

 # DupRemover
-Powershell script to remove duplicate files in a folder.
+Powershell script to remove duplicate files in a folder by comparing hash values.